jmdobry/angular-cache/README.md

-ngAdvancedCache (0.6.0 - Alpha)
+angular-cache (0.6.0 - Alpha)
 ===============
-##### ngAdvancedCache is a caching system that improves upon the capabilities of the $cacheFactory provided by AngularJS.
+##### angular-cache is a caching system that improves upon the capabilities of the $cacheFactory provided by AngularJS.
+With angular-cache your caches can periodically clear themselves and flush items that have expired.

 ##### The goal of the project is to solve a general problem, not satisfy a specific scenario.